rahulkj/nsx-t-terraform/README.md

 > `terraform init`

-> `terraform plan -out=plan1`
+> `terraform plan -out=nsx`

-> `terraform apply plan1`
+> `terraform apply "nsx"`

 When the `apply` is executed, the following objects are created and tagged:

-- T0 Router (and tagged)
+- T0 Gateway (and tagged)
-- 4 T1 Routers (one for each INFRASTRUCTURE, DEPLOYMENT, SERVICES, PKS)
+- 4 T1 Gateway (one for each INFRASTRUCTURE, DEPLOYMENT, SERVICES, TKGI)
-- 5 Segments (Switches) (one for each INFRASTRUCTURE, DEPLOYMENT, SERVICES, PKS)
+- 5 Segments (Switches) (one for each INFRASTRUCTURE, DEPLOYMENT, SERVICES, TKGI)
 - External IP Pools for
-  - SNAT for PAS (and tagged)
+  - SNAT for TAS (and tagged)
-  - SNAT for PKS
+  - SNAT for TKGI
 - NAT Rules
   - SNAT private CIDR's to external
   - DNAT to OpsManager
-  - DNAT to PKS API
+  - DNAT to TKGI API
 - Segment profiles (and tagged)
 - 1 Small load balancer
 - 3 Virtual Servers